 Atlanta, Georgia 30342

 The Dual Language Immersion Program initially began in APS during the 2013‐2014 school year and has grown each year.
-DLI elementary schools add a grade level to the program each year until the program spans all grade levels, Kindergarten through 5th grade.
-The APS Dual Language Immersion Program is a two teacher, 50/50 model in which students spend half of the day learning in English and the other half of the day in Spanish.
-As the DLI program expands, it will continue through the 12th grade in the North Atlanta Cluster (Sutton Middle School, North Atlanta High School) and the Jackson Cluster (ML King Middle School, Maynard Jackson High School.
+DLI elementary schools add a grade level each year until the school DLI program spans all grade levels, Kindergarten through 5th grade.
+The APS Dual Language Immersion Program is a two-teacher, 50/50 model in which students spend half of the day learning in English and the other half of the day in Spanish.
+As the DLI program expands, it will continue through the 12th grade in the North Atlanta Cluster (Sutton Middle School, North Atlanta High School) and the Jackson Cluster (ML King Middle School, Maynard Jackson High School).

 Why Dual Language Immersion?